Invoke-IR/Uproot/README.md

 ## Cmdlets
 ### Event Filter (__EventFilter):
 ```
-Add-WmiEventFilter
+Add-WmiEventFilter - Adds a WMI Event Filter to a local or remote computer.
-Get-WmiEventFilter
+Get-WmiEventFilter - Gets the WMI Event Filters that are "installed" on the local or a remote computer.
-Remove-WmiEventFilter
+Remove-WmiEventFilter - Removes a WMI Event Filter to a local or remote computer.
 ```

 ### Event Consumers (__EventConsumer):
 ```
-Add-WmiEventConsumer
+Add-WmiEventConsumer - Adds a WMI Event Consumer to a local or remote computer.
-Get-WmiEventConsumer
+Get-WmiEventConsumer - Gets the WMI Event Consumers that are "installed" on the local computer or a remote computer.
-Remove-WmiEventConsumer
+Remove-WmiEventConsumer - Removes a WMI Event Consumer to a local or remote computer.
 ```

 ### Event Subscription (__FilterToConsumerBinding):
 ```
-Add-WmiEventSubscription
+Add-WmiEventSubscription - Adds a WMI Event Subscription to a local or remote computer.
-Get-WmiEventSubscription
+Get-WmiEventSubscription - Gets the WMI Event Subscriptions that are "installed" on the local computer or a remote computer.
-Remove-WmiEventSubscription
+Remove-WmiEventSubscription - Removes a WMI Event Subscriptions to a local or remote computer.
 ```

 ### Signature Sets - Prebuilt sets of filters, consumers, and subscriptions
 ```
-Install-Sig
+Install-Sig -
 ```

 ### Uproot Listening Post
-The Uproot project includes a service executable that can be used as a Listening Post (a point in the network to aggregate and forward on events).
+The Uproot project includes a service executable that can be used as a Listening Post (LP) (a point in the network that aggregates and forwards on events).
 The Listening Post receives HTTP POST requests, coverts the recieved data to Syslog, and forwards the data to any specified location (ex.
 Splunk).

 You can have multiple Listening Posts throughout your network to allow for load distribution, or to work with firewall restrictions.

 Below is a list of Cmdlets to install/configure an Uproot Listening Post:
 ```
-Get-UprootLP
+Get-UprootLP -
-New-UprootLP
+New-UprootLP -
-Remove-UprootLP
+Remove-UprootLP -
-Restart-UprootLP
+Restart-UprootLP -
-Start-UprootLP
+Start-UprootLP -
-Stop-UprootLP
+Stop-UprootLP -
 ```

 ## Signatures